-Between 1978 and 1990, there was a serial killer was on the loose in the town of Rostov in western Russia.
-The State refused to publically admit such a monster existed whilst also launching a manhunt as the mutilated bodies of women and children were piling up.
+Between 1978 and 1990, there was a serial killer on the loose in the town of Rostov in western Russia.
+However, the State refused to publically admit such a monster existed whilst also launching a manhunt as the mutilated bodies of women and children were piling up.

 10 Death Was Everywhere During His Childhood

-Born October 16th, 1936, in Yablochnoye, U.S.S.R.—now Ukraine—Chikatilo was born just three years after the Ukrainian famine that killed 3.9 million people.
-Known also as ‘Holodomor,’ made up of Ukrainian words for “starvation” and “to inflict death”, the man-made famine was caused by Joseph Stalin.
+On October 16th, 1936, in Yablochnoye, U.S.S.R.—now Ukraine—Andrei Chikatilo was born, just three years after the Ukrainian famine that killed 3.9 million people.
+Known also as “Holodomor,” made up of Ukrainian words for “starvation” and “to inflict death,” the man-made famine was caused by Joseph Stalin.

 The Soviet leader wanted to replace the countries’ smaller independent farms with state-run operations.
-Those who refused to give up their land were killed off and anyone caught hiding grains from Stalin’s crop collectors were sent to prison.
-Out of desperation, many of the peasants began eating dogs, cats, tree bark and roots.
-Others turned to cannibalism in order to survive.
+Those who refused to give up their land were killed off, and anyone caught hiding grain from Stalin’s crop collectors was sent to prison.
+As a result, many of the peasants began eating dogs, cats, tree bark, and roots out of desperation.
+Others turned to cannibalism to survive.

-When he was 4-years-old, Chikatilo’s mother told him that his older brother had been kidnapped and cannibalized by their neighbors.
-Although it’s unknown whether his mother’s story was true, this had a huge impact on Chikatilo growing up and he later cannibalized many of his victims.
-A psychiatrist who interviewed Chikatilo behind bars later revealed, “On the one hand he found it terrible and frightening, on the other hand, he had an unhealthy interest in it and his fantasies were all constantly concerned with it.”
+When he was four years old, Chikatilo’s mother told him that his older brother had been kidnapped and cannibalized by their neighbors.
+Although it’s unknown whether his mother’s story was true, this had a huge impact on Chikatilo growing up, and he later cannibalized many of his victims.
+A psychiatrist who interviewed Chikatilo behind bars later revealed, “On the one hand, he found it terrible and frightening.
+On the other hand, he had an unhealthy interest in it, and his fantasies were all constantly concerned with it.”

 In 1971, Chikatilo received a degree from Rostov Liberal Arts University and found a job as a teacher.
 However, he was forced to resign, when parents complained he had sexually assaulted their children.

-7 years later, Chikatilo had begun preying on young victims again.
-He would wait around at train and bus stations in the Rostov-na-Donu where young people who left their homes for the city would be arriving daily.
+Seven years later, Chikatilo began preying on young victims again.
+He would wait around at train and bus stations in the Rostov-na-Donu, where young people who left their homes for the city would be arriving daily.
 These potential victims were easy pickings for Chikatilo as they often had no contacts on arrival and little money, so he would be able to lure them away—willingly and undetected.

 Chikatilo claimed he murdered and mutilated 56 victims between 1978 and 1990.
 He was convicted of 52 murders.
 Although some of his victims were middle-aged—his oldest victim was a 44-year-old woman—he mainly approached children during his sordid killing spree.